-House Officer will be required to comply with institutional policy regarding duty hours monitoring / recording through the use of Residency Partner Computer Program (or a similar program at the discretion of the institution).
-House Officer must record their duty hours for ACGME compliance by entering the data in the Duty Hours Module of Residency Partner.
-Periodic monitoring will be done to ensure that duty hours are being logged into the system.
+House Officers will be required to comply with the institutional policy regarding duty hours monitoring / recording through the use of the New Innovations.
+House Officers must record their duty hours for ACGME compliance by entering the data in the Duty Hours Module of New Innovations on a weekly basis.
+Periodic monitoring will be done to ensure that duty hours are being logged into the system and compliance with ACGME guidelines.
+Failure to comply with this policy may result in formal disciplinary action being taken, up to and including possible dismissal from the program.